andydunstall/piko/docs/manage/configure.md

     # This may be either addresses of specific nodes, such as
     # '--cluster.join 10.26.104.14,10.26.104.75', or a domain that resolves to
     # the addresses of the nodes in the cluster (e.g. a Kubernetes headless
-    # service), such as '--cluster.join pico.prod-pico-ns'.
+    # service), such as '--cluster.join piko.prod-piko-ns'.
     #
     # Each address must include the host, and may optionally include a port.
 If no
     # port is given, the gossip port of this node is used.